AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-faqs.md

 There is no window mode in Windows player.
 It is always full screen mode.

-### 5. How to troubleshoot if an Screens player continuously sends requests login requests?{#requests-login}
+### 5. How to troubleshoot if an AEM Screens player continuously sends login requests?{#requests-login}

 Follow the steps below to troubleshoot an AEM Screens player that continuously sends requests to `/content/screens/svc.json` and `/libs/granite/core/content/login.validate/j_security_check`: